 Each of the following problems presents an argument.
-For each, (1) circle and denote with a C the argument's main conclusion; (2) underline and number each premise and sub-conclusion (if any); and (3) arrange these into an argument map that faithfully represents the argument as given.
+For each argument, (1) circle and denote with a C the argument's main conclusion; (2) underline and number each premise and sub-conclusion (if any); and (3) arrange these into an argument map that faithfully represents the argument as given.

 For each argument map, put boxes around the statements and use arrows to indicate inferential support, arranging these in a clear way that is visually easy to follow.
+It is okay if you just put a label into each box and not write out the full proposition.
 Remember that there is a difference between (A) two claims that must be used together to support another claim and (B) two claims that separately support another claim.